-Since 2010, a management procedure4 has been updated annually to inform decisions on whether to make in-season adjustments to the FLA 3 TAC.
-This management procedure was reviewed and updated by the Working Group in 2015.
-The in-season procedure is based on achieving an agreed target exploitation rate (a fixed proportion of abundance) that maintains abundance at or above a sustainable level.
-The procedure predicts the catch for each fishing year based on information on relative abundance (i.e. standardised CPUE) from the first two months of the fishing year.
+Since 2010, a management procedure has been updated annually to inform decisions on whether or not to make in-season adjustments to the FLA 3 TAC.
+This management procedure was reviewed and updated by the Southern Inshore Science Working Group in 2015.
+The in-season procedure is based on achieving an agreed target exploitation rate (harvesting a fixed proportion of the stock abundance) that maintains abundance at, or above, a sustainable level.
+The procedure predicts the full-season catch for each fishing year based on information on the stock's relative abundance (i.e. standardised CPUE) from the first months of the fishing year.